Putting Ulcerative Colitis Into Remission

 For instance, soy lecithin.
 It’s practically in everything.
 Check the packets of the box of healthy crackers that you may have picked up or the healthy cookies.
 It is linked to gut inflammation, obesity, metabolic disorders, and Diabetes.

 People are misled because soy lecithin is also known as a health supplement.
-The fact is that the soy lecithin that is promoted as a health supplement is supposedly different than the soy lecithin that is processed to be used as a food emulsifier.
+The fact is that the soy lecithin promoted as a health supplement is supposedly different from the soy lecithin processed to be used as a food emulsifier.

 Soy lecithin, as a food additive, goes through a multi-step chemical process that strips it of soy and protein, and it involves pesticides, solvents, and goodness knows what else.